aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 1. Begin typing `AWSLambdaBasicExecutionRole` in the **Filter** text box and check the box next to that role.
 1. Click **Next: Tags**.
 Add any tags that you wish.
 1. Click **Next: Review**.
-1. Enter `WildRydesLambda` for the **Role name**.
+1. Enter `%initials%-WildRydesLambda` for the **Role name**.
 1. Choose **Create role**.

 Next you need to add permissions to the role so that it can access your DynamoDB table.

 **:white_check_mark: Step-by-step directions*
-1. While in the IAM Console on the roles page type `WildRydesLambda` into the filter box on the Roles page and choose the role you just created.
+1. While in the IAM Console on the roles page type `%initials%-WildRydesLambda` into the filter box on the Roles page and choose the role you just created.
 1. On the Permissions tab, choose the **Add inline policy** link in the lower right corner to create a new inline policy.
     ![Inline policies screenshot](../images/inline-policies.png)
 1. Select **Choose a service**.